opencog/link-grammar/README.md

   some alternate, higher-level logic, could disambiguate (e.g. by making use of semantic content).
 * Eliminate many of the hard-coded array sizes in the code.
-* Fixes the word-count problem during spell-guessing.
-So, for example, if the mis-spelled word "dont" shows up in the input, it could be issued as one word ("done") or two ("do n't") and the current suffix-stripping/word-issuing algo cannot deal with this correctly.
-By contrast, this should not be an issue for the Viterbi algo, as it could explore both states at once.

 One may argue that Viterbi is a more natural, biological way of working with sequences.
 Some experimental, psychological support